AditGupta25/senior-design-website/README.md

 <!-- 2) Adding a student's website to the server  -->

-## Annual Webstite Refresh Procedure
+## Annual Website Refresh Procedure
 Following the instructions below exactly will yield the setup for the brand new annual senior design website!

 1) Using the website generator, get all the websites from students.
-They should simply have 1 html page per team.
+They should simply have 1 HTML page per team.
 Make sure you have all these files locally.

 2) Turn on the VPN and log into the server.